erik-h/steamcard-dl/README.md

 python steamcard-dl.py
 ```

-Updates
+TODO
 ===============================

-This script will continue to be updated with any requests people have.
-At the moment, my todo looks like (crossed out items are past tasks that are now completed):
-* ~~Add downloading of background images (currently the script only downloads the HD card images, not the background images as well)~~
+- [x] Add downloading of background images (currently the script only downloads the HD card images, not the background images as well)